Supplemental or Special Needs Trust:

-The supplemental needs trusts are typically established as irrevocable trusts.
-It is our intention when creating this trust to provide for the use of family wealth as a supplemental to public source benefits.
-Generally, public source benefits for the disabled take into account assets that the disabled person owes or controls.
-When a supplemental needs trust is used to hold assets, if the beneficiary does not have demand rights, does not participate in funding the trust, and is not the trustee, the assets should not count against her for purposes of calculating his or her public source benefits.
+A Supplemental or Special Needs Trust (“SNT”) is typically established as an irrevocable trust.
+It is our intention when creating an SNT to provide for the use of family wealth as a supplement to public benefits.
+Generally, public benefits for the disabled person take into account assets that the disabled person owns or controls.
+When an SNT is used to hold assets, so long as the disabled beneficiary does not have demand rights, does not participate in funding the SNT, and is not the Trustee, the assets in the SNT should not be countable resources for purpose of calculating his or her public benefits.

-In certain circumstances, public source benefits provided to someone who has a special needs trust may be subject to repayment.
-This depends on the payback provisions associated with the public benefit received. while payback is not a great result, this can postpone costs associated with care until after death and result in the net cost being lower, that is, paid at the public source rate and not private pay rate.
+In certain circumstances, public benefits provided to someone who has an SNT must be repaid upon the death of the disabled person.
+This depends on the type of benefits received.
+While payback may not seem like an ideal result, it does allow for the postponement of costs associated with care until after death, and often results in the net cost being lower, in that it is paid at the public source rate and not private pay rate.
 Payback does not apply in all cases.

 Waltz, Palmer & Dawson, LLC